What exactly is Metaverse?

 How is Metaverse doing right now?

 The paradox of defining the post-universe is that in order to be the future, you must define the present.
-We already have mass online games (MMO) which are essentially entire virtual worlds, digital concerts, video calls with people from all over the world, online and trading platforms.
-So for these things to be "sold" as a new vision of the world, there has to be some element that is new.
+We already have mass online games (MMO) which are essentially entire virtual worlds, digital concerts, video calls with people from all over the world, online avatars and trading platforms.
+So in order to "sell" these things as a new vision of the world, there has to be something new.

 Spend plenty of time discussing metaverse and inevitably someone will refer to fictional stories like Snow crash (the 1992 novel that coined the term "metaverse") or the film Ready Player One , which depicts a VR world where everyone works, plays and shop.